Friends: Writing

 The storyline was incorporated into the season; however, when the actors feared that the storyline would make their characters unlikable, the storyline was wrapped up, until it again resurfaced in the season's finale.
-For the ninth season, the writers were unsure about the amount of storyline to give to Rachel's baby, as they wanted the show neither to revolve around a baby nor pretend there to be none.
+For the ninth season, the writers were unsure about the amount of storyline to give to Rachel's baby Emma Geller-Green, as they wanted the show neither to revolve around a baby nor pretend there to be none.
 Crane said that it took them a while to accept the idea of a tenth season, which they decided to do because they had enough stories left to tell to justify the season.
 Kauffman and Crane would not have signed on for an eleventh season, even if all the cast members had wanted to continue.

 The episode title format—"The One ..."—was created when the producers realized that the episode titles would not be featured in the opening credits, and therefore would be unknown to most of the audience.
-Episode titles officially begin with "The One ..." except the title of the pilot episode and the series finale "The Last One."
-The season 5 episode "The One Hundredth" has the alternative title of "The One With The Triplet".
+Episode titles officially begin with "The One ..." except the title of the pilot episode and the series finale "The Last One".
+The season 5 episode "The One Hundredth" has the alternative title of "The One with the Triplet".

+While the creators of the show didn't consciously consider religion in their original character breakdowns, Crane said especially storylines connected to Ross originated from the fact that the creators and about half the writers were Jewish.
+He also stated that "in our minds I guess [Rachel Green] was Jewish.
+You can’t create a character with the name ‘Rachel Green’ and not from the get-go make some character choices."